jaspartang/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains Lambda layers in order to reduce overfitting, augment doesn't work well on my data set.
+The model contains Lambda layers and dropout in order to reduce overfitting, augment doesn't work well on my data set.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.